 It is really hard for businesses to deliver excellent customer experience as it’s difficult to quantify the CX.
 However, there is a way that can possibly quantify customer experience considerably.
 The method involves observation and analysis of the interaction of individual customers with the brand across different channels over a certain period of time.

 Several businesses have started using customer experience surveys like call centre reports to collect customer feedback.
 Additionally, there is another platform utilizing individual metrics known as Net Promoter Score (NPS) which is specifically dedicated to the measurement of customer experience.
-There is no doubt that as platforms like NPS gets better, the chances of success pertaining to the CX enhancement increases.
+There is no doubt that as platforms like NPS gets better, the chances of success pertaining to the Customer Experience (CX) enhancement increases.
 However, it is important to realize that it is not possible to control certain factors that can yield the betterment of a specific metric.

 Role of Customer Journey Analytics